 The Company entered into an agreement to purchase raw materials from a supplier from September 29, 2022 through December 31, 2025, and accordingly made a \$2.0 million deposit to be received as invoice credits toward future purchases.
 The Company is not obligated to purchase from this supplier, however, if the Company does not meet minimum purchase requirements during the term, the Company may forfeit all or a portion of its \$2.0 million deposit.
+Currently the Company is not projecting to meet the minimum purchase requirements, therefore, the Company does not expect to receive any credits within the next 12 months beginning in the fourth quarter of 2024.

-11. NET LOSS PER SHARE:
+12. NET LOSS PER SHARE: